adamisom/spend-sense/docs/OPERATOR_DASHBOARD_GUIDE.md

 - User-friendly language (not technical)
 - Clear persona explanation
 - Actionable recommendations with rationales
+- **Consent Management**: Users can grant/revoke consent (affects recommendation visibility)
+- **Get New Recommendations**: Button to generate fresh recommendations on-demand
+- **Standardized Disclaimers**: All recommendations include: "This is educational content, not financial advice.
+Consult a licensed advisor for personalized guidance."
 - Recommendations automatically marked as viewed when displayed

 **Use Cases**: